uwspstar/Side-Projects/Web-Basic/readme.md

 - A ```shared cache``` is a cache that stores responses for reuse by ```more than one user```.
 - A ```private cache``` is dedicated to a ```single user```.

+### Private browser caches
+- A private cache is dedicated to a single user
+- This cache is used to make visited documents available for ```back/forward navigation```, ```saving, viewing-as-source```, etc
+- without requiring an additional trip to the server.
+- It likewise improves offline browsing of cached content.

 ### cookie
 - An HTTP cookie (web cookie, browser cookie) is a small piece of data that a ```server sends to the user's web browser```.